gs-b/ts_analysis/README.md

 # ABF-loading specific information and usage

-* Getting started: Once installation is finished, you can begin loading by hitting F12 (or selecting the menu item Misc->filePanel load/start).
+Getting started: Once installation is finished, you can begin loading by hitting F12 (or selecting the menu item Misc->filePanel load/start).
 Alternatively, you can run fd_abfload("") from the command line.
 These options all initialize the GUI.

-* ABf file organization: ABF files that are to be loaded into waves can be stored anywhere in your file architecture.
+ABf file organization: ABF files that are to be loaded into waves can be stored anywhere in your file architecture.
 However, for portability, it is strongly recommended that abfs be stored within subfolders of a main "parent" folder.
 No abfs should be stored in the parent folder.
 Following this method, as long as the parent folder and relevant subfolders are available, a pxp can be reopened on a different folder and mapped to the new location of the parent folder.

-* Abf file names: To use all available functions, ABF's should follow this naming scheme exactly: <letter e.g. C for last name Clark><2-digit year e.g. 18 for 2018><2-digit month e.g. 12 for december><2-digit day e.g. 07 for the 7th of december><2-digit descriptive number e.g., 00 for cell 00 recorded on dec.
+Abf file names: To use all available functions, ABF's should follow this naming scheme exactly: <letter e.g. C for last name Clark><2-digit year e.g. 18 for 2018><2-digit month e.g. 12 for december><2-digit day e.g. 07 for the 7th of december><2-digit descriptive number e.g., 00 for cell 00 recorded on dec.
 7th><underscore><4-digit file number e.g. 0000 for the first file associated with cell 00 recorded on dec.
 7th>.
 In this example, the file name would be: 'B18120700_0000.abf'

---32-bit vs 64-bit Igor--
-Because DataAcces only runs on 32-bit Igor, abf files can only be loaded into waves in 32-bit Igor.
+32-bit vs 64-bit Igor: Because DataAcces only runs on 32-bit Igor, abf files can only be loaded into waves in 32-bit Igor.
 However, functions associated with ABF loader can be used to run 32-bit and 64-bit instances of Igor side by side in order to load the waves in 32-bit Igor and have the waves automatically retrieved by 64-bit Igor.
 64-bit Igor can use ~all of the computer's RAM, whereas 32-bit is limited to ~3 gb even if the computer has more RAM.

-* Loading with the GUI: Abf files first have to be indexed in a filePanel, then their data can be loaded into Igor one or more waves.
+Loading with the GUI: Abf files first have to be indexed in a filePanel, then their data can be loaded into Igor one or more waves.
 Indexing can occur at initialization (by selecting ABFs when prompted with the file chooser dialog) or anytime afterwards by hitting F12, clicking 'filePanel start\load' under Misc, or running fd_abfload("").
 Each indexed file is given an index from 0 to N-1 where N is the number of files that have been loaded.
 There is currently no way to remove a file from the index.

 Data from an indexed file can be loaded into waves be double-clicking the left-most column of the filePanel in the row containing the file name.
 Multiple files can be loaded at once by selecting them their rows in the filePanel and then double clicking the header row of the left-most column (titled 'Load').
 A red underlined L will appear once the file(s) have been loaded.
 Repeating a double click on a loaded wave toggles loading; thus it "unloads" waves that have been loaded by deleting them.
 Any modifications to the waves since loading will be lost.